RadValentin/valentin.io/src/articles/tiny-react-env.md

 Pretty simple but sadly our component is just a bunch of text at the moment.
 If we run it through Node (or Chrome) it won't know what `import` is referring nor can it understand JSX syntax.

 This is where a tool like [Webpack](https://webpack.js.org/) comes in.
 It can combine all our source files into a single bundle that can be loaded in a browser.
 More importantly, if we point it at a root component it will in turn build an internal dependency graph.
 Every `import` in our code will be mapped to either an `npm` package or another asset in our project (component, library, image, etc).
-And we can use *loaders* Webpack can parse additional syntax types like JSX or SASS.
+And we can use *loaders* Webpack can parse additional syntax types like JSX or Sass.

 Let's install Webpack and give it a simple config.